slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All models are wrong but some are useful.' -- George Box*

 <!--
+negative inspiration (things that don't work) -- positive inspiration!

+results-oriented approach to feedback -> process-oriented feedback

+How Can We Overcome Complexity Bias?
+Occam’s razor suggests that the simplest solution or explanation is usually the correct one.

+decision matrix

+What is the least painful way to X?
+Evaluate goals independently and consider taking on only one goal at a time.
+How can I achieve a goal with the least effort?
+How can I achieved these goals separately?
+Are there methods for achieving multiple goals which are not in conflict for resources and are easy to do?

+MENTAL MODELS:
+	market: supply and demand explain a lot of phenomenons macro scale - high level / micro scale - low level: https://en.'*wikipedia.'*org/wiki/Level_of_analysis - everything is a system high tech way / low tech way everything is: http://c2.'*com/cgi/wiki?EverythingIsa start from a main idea, then diverge
+	momentum: virtuous circle / vicious circle
+	spaced learning system: anki, supermemo, goldenlist
+	programming languages: type annotation theory / OO vs functional paradigm log scales: hyperbolic function - pareto law 80/20 - plateaus noise rate
+	great breakthroughs are always counter-intuitive
+	understand people: 16personality types INTP-A was a breakthrough framing = everything is
+    80% man are stronger than 80% woman
+    A Jevons Effect[1] in a web site's bandwidth!
+When an increase in the efficiency with which a resource is used causes total usage to increase.

+1. Put Your Happiness Before Goals
+2. Fulfillment is Dependent on Direction
+3. Pain is a Messenger
+4. Focus on Financial Freedom First
+5. Pick One Thing and Stick With it to Completion

+as all the great questions. answers are always evolving

+> *'You should take pictures from what you forget and not of things you don't.'*

+8. Easy come, easy go: Quickly done can be quickly undone.
+To last an eternity requires an eternity of preparation. -- Balthasar Gracian

 oftentimes, the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.

 estimates are promises